 Have a question about branding, growing your business through brand strategy, brand identity, branded web design, experiences, and content that only an experienced design & branding agency can answer?
 We can help.
 Check out these frequently asked questions to get answers.

-Find out what it’s like to work with a brand agency and what you can expect.
-These questions can help acquaint you with Hardy and the kind of work we do.
+Find out what it’s like to work with a branding agency and what you can expect.
+These questions can help acquaint you with Hardy Brands and the kind of work we do.

-Hardy is a process-oriented company.
+Hardy Brands is a process-oriented design & branding agency.
 We follow a scaffolding system for just about every service we provide.
 Meaning, we have a series of defined steps that we incrementally work through to achieve desired results.
-Clients approve milestones before we move onto the next steps.
+Clients approve milestones before we move on to the next steps.

 You’re involved with our team and our processes, transparently and collaboratively, throughout.
 This way, you’re a part of defining what we are doing throughout the entire process.
-If you have worked with other agencies, it is likely you will find our processes to be more defined, collaborative and hands-on.
-We also put an emphasis on proactive communications so you know up-front who your main point of contact will be, the project timeline and the major milestones associated with keeping the project moving forward.
+If you have worked with other branding agencies, it is likely you will find the Hardy Brands process to be more defined, collaborative, and hands-on.
+We also put an emphasis on proactive communications so you know up-front who your main point of contact will be the project timeline and the major milestones associated with keeping the project moving forward.

-From a strategic level as a design & branding agency, our focus is on doing what’s best you and your brand to help you succeed.
+From a strategic level as a design & branding agency, our focus is on doing what’s best for you and your brand to help you succeed.
 We do this by working with our clients to build powerful brands.
-During the process, we teach you what branding is and what you can do to build and manage your business’s reputation long-term through branding.
+During the process, we teach you what branding is and what you can do to build and manage your business’s reputation long-term.

 We have had the opportunity to work as the design & branding agency for a huge range of businesses.
-But, we see that companies with a high amount of customer interactions and touchpoints have the best opportunities to see a stronger return from investing in the help of a branding agency.
+But we see that companies with a high amount of customer interactions and touchpoints have the best opportunities to see a stronger return from investing in the help of a branding agency.

-Hardy is based in Bozeman, Montana, but we work with businesses throughout the country, specifically in the Rocky Mountain West.
+While Hardy Brands is based in Bozeman, Montana, we work with businesses throughout the country, specifically in the Rocky Mountain West.
 Through online tools, we successfully collaborate with clients from coast to coast and everywhere in between, no matter where they are located.

 Marketing agencies plan and manage marketing campaigns.
 Marketing campaigns typically include advertising geared towards catching the attention of that company’s customers.

 As a branding agency, the work we do provides direction for everything a company does.
-Branding sets guidelines for how a business makes decisions, how it trains its staff and how it interacts with its customers (this is where our marketing agency status comes from).
+Branding sets guidelines for how a business makes decisions, trains its staff, and interacts with its customers (this is where our marketing agency status comes from).
 Our focus, prior to developing concepts for effective marketing campaigns, is on developing a plan to improve your reputation and create long-term, real value for your customers.
 Once we know the plan, we can execute your brand through marketing and advertising methods.

-Learn how branding can give your business a guidebook and the communication tools it needs to reach your desired goals.
+Learn how working with a branding agency can give your business a guidebook and the communication tools it needs to reach your desired goals.

 Brand strategy combines the things you do, why you do them, why they matter to you, who you do them for and why it matters to them to give you a path forward.
 It is your company’s approach to doing business and how that makes you different from your competitors.
 The purpose of brand strategy is to define all of this so your organization has focus.
 It is your guiding tool to measure all of your future actions against.